Fangjin98/Fangjin98.github.io/source/_posts/goat.md

 Given some switches, the traditional way is each switch aggregates a set of workers' gradients.
 But we change the way of gradient fragments assignment.

 In practice, one model can be divided into a set of sub-models (e.g., model layers), whose gradient is aggregated independently.
 Our key idea is to schedule sub-model gradients to multiple switches for collaborative in-network aggregation.
 This makes programmable switches possible to store all gradients and aggregate asynchronously arriving gradients

+> If you want to know how we address these challeges, please see [here](/pdf/goat.pdf).